 “Villa St. Francis will continue to operate as it always has,” said Heady.
 “It will have its own organization that will report up to the new NEKCHS.
 It will effectively be a management company running Villa St. Francis.
 All the same people and that management company will also run Catholic Community Hospice.”

 Santa Marta will also run as it always has and will have common corporate members with the NEKCHS board.
 Otherwise, Santa Marta will have a limited role in the new NEKCHS, said Douglas Moorman, Santa Marta board member.

 “The NEKCHS will initially govern Villa St. Francis and the operations of Catholic Community Hospice, both of which are healthcare focused entirely,” said Moorman.
-“Santa Marta is a continuum of care retirement community, which does not have a healthcare component with assisted living, memory support and skilled nursing provided on-site.
+“Santa Marta is a continuum of care retirement community, which does have a healthcare component with assisted living, memory support and skilled nursing provided on-site.

 “Independent senior living at Santa Marta currently has close to 200 residents and this is what differentiates Santa Marta from Catholic Community Hospice and Villa St. Francis.
 Having a new healthcare professional in a board capacity to consult with the Santa Marta board will prove to be most beneficial.”